The next several pages will guide you through the following information on the School of H&S's backup solution, CrashPlan Pro:

 Who is it for and how much does it cost?

 CrashPlan Pro is available, free of charge, to H&S faculty, staff, working graduate students, emeriti and postdocs.
-(Basically the same set of folks that are covered in our desktop support contract, but the backup solution also includes Math and Economics)

 What advantages does the service have?